Being plus size (overweight, obese) can mean a higher risk for breast cancer death.

 Breast density was not an issue with disease progression.

-Study co-author Fredrik Strand, MD, ra adiologist at the Karolinska University Hospital, believes that BMI should be part of the breast cancer screening process.
+Study co-author Fredrik Strand, MD, ra adiologist at the Karolinska University Hospital, believes that BMI should be part of the breast cancer screening process, and that shorter intervals between mammograms should be considered.

 The bad news doesn’t stop there for plus size women.
 The paper adds that high body mass index contributes to poorer prognosis via the molecular composition of the cancers, plus their hormone receptor expression levels.